emrgnt-cmplxty/automata/docs/core/embedding/embedding_norm_type.rst

 .. code:: python

-   from automata.core.embedding.base import EmbeddingNormType, EmbeddingSimilarityCalculator from automata.core.symbol_embedding.base import SymbolCodeEmbedding from automata.core.base.database.vector import JSONSymbolEmbeddingVectorDatabase
+   from automata.embedding.base import EmbeddingNormType, EmbeddingSimilarityCalculator from automata.symbol_embedding.base import SymbolCodeEmbedding from automata.core.base.database.vector import JSONSymbolEmbeddingVectorDatabase

    # Assuming you have a set of symbol embeddings stored in a JSON database.